zandaqo/structurae/doc/API.md

 <a name="ObjectView+setView"></a>

 ### objectView.setView(field, value) ⇒ [<code>ObjectView</code>](#ObjectView)
-Sets an View to a field.
+Copies a given view into a field.

 **Kind**: instance method of [<code>ObjectView</code>](#ObjectView)